SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 > When you upload a package, several [prerequisite checks](#prerequisite-checks) will be executed, so that you will immediately get informed if certain conditions or requirements for the update are not met yet.

 > [!TIP]
-> We recommend to upload the package a few days before executing the upgrade.
-This will allow you extra time to perform corrective actions if some of the prerequisite checks would fail.
+> We recommend that you upload the package a few days before you execute the upgrade.
+This will allow you extra time to perform corrective actions in case any of the prerequisite checks fail.

 ### Have a backup at the ready